+Advanced educator certifications can be earned in conjunction with or separate from coursework for a master's degree.
+Advanced certifications offered through the College of Education are:

+School Counseling

+Educational Diagnostician

+Principal

+Superintendent

+Reading Specialist

-Advanced certifications can be earned in: School Counseling Educational Diagnostician Principal Superintendent Reading Specialist Master Reading Teacher
+Master Reading Teacher

-Every effort is made to maintain reasonable consistency between the program offered by the School of Education and the requirements for advanced certifications established by the Texas State Board for Educator Certification.
-However, the requirements for advanced certifications may change and it is critical that candidates consult their advisors and UTPB's Certification Officer regularly during their studies.
+Every effort is made to maintain consistency between the programs offered by the College of Education and the requirements for initial and advanced certifications established by the Texas State Board for Educator Certification.
+However, the state requirements for certifications may change more frequently than published degree requirements, and it is critical that candidates consult their advisors and the UTPB Certification Officer regularly.